LeandroPinhoQ/equacao/README.md

 # equacao
-Resolvendo equacao do segundo gralu de forma rapido e facil
+Resolvendo equacao do segundo gral de forma rapido e facil gerando o resultado so com a as variaveis A B C